 - It is held at the Pokhran firing range in Rajasthan.
 Till date, only two such exercises have been held, one in 2013 and the second one in 2016.

-- The Iron Fist 2016 was held on March 18th and in the presence of the Prime Minister Narendra Modi and the President Pranab Mukherjee.
+- The Iron Fist 2016 was held on March 18th and in the presence of Prime Minister Narendra Modi and President Pranab Mukherjee.

 - The then Chief of the Air Staff, Air Chief Marshall Arup Raha said in the welcome address that the purpose of the exercise was to reassure the country about the force’s commitment and abilities in protecting the national interests.

-- The even showcased 6 packages each with a different theme.
+- The event showcased 6 packages each with a different theme.
 The show included more than 180 aircrafts such as helicopters and fighters.

 - The themes included the transformation of the air force, air defence, net-centric operations, combat support, night operations and also soft power.

-- The show also included manned as well as unmanned aircrafts; surface-to-air and air-to-air missiles; and also Special Forces.
+- The show also included manned as well as unmanned aircraft; surface-to-air and air-to-air missiles; and also Special Forces.

-- 181 aircrafts flew in 69 missions.
+- 181 aircraft flew in 69 missions.
 There were 103 fighters and 59 helicopters exhibiting their prowess.